 Here, we break down the movies, TV shows, and concerts that have already been impacted by the illness.
 Read on for a look at the impact the

 from July 16, 2021, to Nov.
 5, 2021.
-Additionally, the sequel to the Academy Award winning animated feature Spider-Man: Into the Spider-Verse has been delayed as well.
+Additionally, the sequel to the Academy Award winning animated feature Spider-Man: Far From Home sequel Spider-Man: Into the Spider-Verse has been delayed as well.
 It has been moved from April 8, 2022, to Oct.
 7, 2022.

 Fans waited 34 years for a sequel, so hopefully they can wait a few months more for Tom Cruise to renew his need for speed.
 Paramount moved the film from prime summertime June 24 to a holiday premiere on December 23, 2020.